HECM Questions you need answered before even starting.

 HUD requires each borrower applying for a reverse mortgage loan to receive counseling prior to completing a reverse mortgage (HECM) transaction.
 We will provide you more approved agencies upon request.

-Loan Application – Your local lending agent will require you to complete a loan application and determine how to receive payment.
+Loan Application- Our team will assist you in completing the loan application and determine how to receive payment.

 These are your options: 1) Monthly payments for a fixed term 2) Line of credit 3) Lump sum 4) Any combination of the above 3